Intro

 The Body of Christ is divided about the relevance of spiritual gifts today

-Some believe the Holy Spirit has stopped giving spiritual gifts.
-The gifts were only for the season of establishing the church so there is no need for them now
+Some believe the Holy Spirit has stopped giving spiritual gifts to individuals because there is no need for them now.
+They believe the gifts were for the early church

-In a similar way, the ministry gifts (roles identified in Ephesians 4) are still relevant or not.
+For example, are the ministry gifts (roles) identified in Ephesians 4 still relevant or not?
 Pretty much the whole church accepts evangelists, pastors and teachers as valid roles for today.
-However, apostles and prophets are now ‘extinct’ in a wide portion of the Body.
-To a large extent, it depends on our understanding of what an apostle and prophet really is and does
+But apostles and prophets are now ‘extinct’ in a wide portion of the Body

 Paul’s very clear warnings amidst the gifts …

-Why the differences in belief?
-Let alone the passionate disagreement?
-Notably, the church is a group of humans all of whom are in an ongoing transformation from sinfulness to images of Jesus.
-Hardly homogeneous.
-Furthermore, Satan despises the church, the Body of Christ.
+At the risk of stating the obvious, differences in interpretation of Scripture, let alone the passionate disagreement of another’s perspective stem from one fact.
+The church is just a huge group of humans all of whom are undergoing transformation from sinfulness to images of Jesus.
+Hardly a homogeneous unit.
+Furthermore, Satan despises the Church, the Body of Christ.
 He is desperate and determined to destroy it or at least weaken it as much as possible.

-- The Bible is the Complete Word of God
+1. The Revelation Completes the Word of God

 There is concern albeit fear that the spiritual gifts are open to interference from the enemy.
 Because of point 2. above current words of prophecy would be from the devil or just be sinful man’s idle words.
-‘Speaking in tongues’ makes no sense to the rational mind and would be from the devil
+‘Speaking in tongues’ makes no sense to the rational mind and would most likely be just human babble or in some circles considered to be be from the devil

 Considerations

-The alternative view holds that the perfection coming that Paul referred to was not the compiling of the Bible although of course it is perfect.
-But rather, the coming of the Lord Himself (who is perfection personified)
+Because the answers to those questions are blatantly obvious, the alternative view holds that the completeness or perfection coming that Paul referred to was not the compiling of the Bible.
+Although of course the Bible is the complete, inerrant (perfect), infallible, inspired Word of God.
+Paul was referring to the coming of the Lord Himself (who is perfection and completion personified) when all things will be made complete, perfect and God will be visible

 Does this align with other Scripture?